Table of Contents

 Different Types of Earrings

 A helpful starting point when designing your earrings is to choose the style you want to create.
-Take inspiration by visiting your local fashion store or considering our list of go-to polymer clay earring styles:
+Take inspiration by visiting your local fashion store or considering our list of go-to clay earring styles:

 - Ear jackets or double-sided: Animals, food, flowers — what do you love?
 You can build polymer clay figurines inspired by your favorite things and turn them into self-expressive earrings using different components outlined later in this guide.